If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Pressure wash your home every 2 years for a clean exterior.
+• Pressure wash your home every 1 to 2 years to prevent mold and algae buildup.

 What You Need to Pressure Wash a House